Txzsi/Changelog/README.md

-Limitless Roleplay Verion 3 Update!
+Limitless Roleplay Version 3 Update!

-Releasing 05/13/2021!
-All changes will be posted in the discord.
+All changes listed in the discord.